vwellmo57/CircuitPython/README.md

-# These users helped me with syntax and images.
+# These people helped me with syntax and images as well as reference.

 [Rowan Miller](https://github.com/rmiller85)